Welcome to EYFS 2022-23

 Jasper's Beanstalk continued to inspire us in our literacy work.
 This week we wrote sentences to explain what Jasper did on certain days of the week.
 Our confidence in using full stops and finger spaces is growing!
 This week we explored using a capital letter to start a sentence.

 In Maths, we learned about 3d shapes; solid shapes that you can pick up.
 We named 3d shapes, cone, cube, cuboid, sphere and cylinder, and looked for real objects with 3d shapes around our unit.
 We explored which 3d shapes could be rolled and/or stacked, and the 2d shapes we could see on the faces of the 3d shapes.

 On Friday, we toured classes across the Federation to see what they had been up to over Science week.
 Some Year 6 pupils came across to our unit to share their work on fingerprints with us.
 We had great fun making fingerprints with them and studying the loops and whorls in our prints.
 Thank you, Year 6!

 Week 2- Planting Cress

 Our unit looked very different, when we returned to school this week- a huge plant had grown in our workshop area!
 It reminded us of the beanstalk from Jack and the Beanstalk.
 This led us on to share the story of Jasper's Beanstalk.
 We loved listening to what Jasper did every day to take care of his bean.
 We decided that he needed to be more patient when growing his bean!
 We acted out the story and sequenced the events from the story, using the days of the week to help us.

 We observed and then planted some cress seeds.
-We took selfies with the ipad and stuck our phototgraphs on to our pots to make our very own cress head.
-Each day we observed the changes to the seeds.
+We took selfies with the Ipad and stuck our photographs on to our pots to make our very own cress head.
+Each day we observed the changes to the seeds, recording our observations in a diary.
 We were very excited when 'cress hair' began to appear over the top of our cress head pot!

 Spring 1- Are we nearly there yet?